jhudsl/tidyversecourse/docs/04-dataviz.md

 To answer the question:

-> Which US states spend the most and which spend the least on healthcare?
+> Which US states spend the most and which spend the least on health care?
 How does the spending distribution change across geographic regions in the United States?

-We'll want to visualize healthcare spending across regions of the US.
+We'll want to visualize health care spending across regions of the US.

 We saw in the previous plots that there are some regional effects when it comes to spending, as the states from the different regions tended to cluster in the previous plot.
 But, let's look at this explicitly now.